rux616/biraitbec-workbase-improved/ERRORS.md

 #### Extra Error Text
 > The size of this repack archive doesn't match any known archives.
 >
 > Try re-downloading this file from Nexus Mods.
-If this step continues to fail, re-download again using a different server if you're able to, otherwise just keep trying.
+If this step continues to fail, re-download again using a different server if you're able to (Nexus Premium required), otherwise just keep trying.

 ([Top](#table-of-contents))